Papal tiara: Related uses

-Only one other Catholic see uses the triple tiara in its coat of arms: the Patriarchate of Lisbon.
+Only one other Catholic see uses the tiara in its coat of arms: the Patriarchate of Lisbon.
 The title of Patriarch of Lisbon was created in 1716 and has been held by the archbishop of Lisbon since 1740.
 The coat of arms of the Holy See combines the tiara with the crossed keys of St. Peter, while that of the Lisbon Patriarchate combines it with a processional cross and a pastoral staff.
-Also the Archbishop of Benevento uses the tiara in its coat of arms.
+The Archbishop of Benevento also uses the tiara in its coat of arms.

 The 16th-century Ottoman Sultan Suleiman the Magnificent commissioned Venetian craftsmen to make a 4-tiered tiara modeled on the papal design, to demonstrate that his power and authority as Caliph exceeded that of the Pope.
 This was a most atypical piece of headgear for an Ottoman sultan, which he probably never normally wore, but which he placed beside him when receiving visitors, especially ambassadors.
 It was crowned with an enormous feather.